matatk/landmarks/index.md

 This is a browser extension (for Firefox, Chrome and Opera) that enables navigation of WAI-ARIA landmarks, via the keyboard or a pop-up menu (from the extension's toolbar button).

-Landmarks provide a quick way to broadly signpost the function of different areas of a page (e.g. navigation, search, main content and so on).
+Landmarks broadly signpost the areas of a page (e.g. navigation, search, main content and so on).
 They can make navigation considerably easier for people who use the keyboard to navigate and those using assistive technologies such as screen-readers, because they make it much quicker to get an overview and to navigate to (and between) areas of interest.

 The following sections explain how to install and use the extension.